-The temperatures outside have started to drop and in some areas of the world, snow has already started to appear, which can only mean one thing: Winter is coming.
+The temperatures outside have started to drop and in some areas of the world, the snow has already started to appear, which can only mean one thing: Winter is coming.
 So, to prepare for winter it’s important to check all areas of the home and ensure that any warmth that is within your home, stays inside.
 Keep reading to find out how to keep in the warmth this winter:

 You may not think that curtains have a role in keeping the heat in your home however, they can make all the difference when it comes to the winter months.
 Consider hanging thick curtains, especially over large windows as the curtains can block out any cold that may be sneaking in through the windows.
 Even better, consider purchasing or making curtains that have a thermal lining as these will work extra hard to keep your home warm even on the coldest of days.